Living with HIV

 If you drink alcohol:

 • Drink in moderation.
-Moderate drinking is up to 1 drink per day for women and up to 2 drinks per day for men.
-One drink is a 12-oz bottle of beer, a 5-oz glass of wine, or a shot of liquor.
+Moderate drinking is up to one drink per day for women and up to two drinks per day for men.
+One drink is a 12-oz bottle of beer, a 5-oz glass of wine, or 1.5-oz shot of liquor.

 • Visit Rethinking Drinking, a website from the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
 This website can help you evaluate your drinking habits and consider how alcohol may be affecting your health.